TheFern2/featurefest-swift/README.md

 A Swift package for integrating feature voting into iOS apps.

+## Install package

+In xcode go to File -> "Add package dependencies..." and search for https://github.com/AlexanderKvamme/featurefest-swift

-## Try It Now
+## Demo

-1. Clone this repo and open `Package.swift` in Xcode
-2. Navigate to `Demo/ContentView.swift` in the file browser
+1. Navigate to `Demo/ContentView.swift` in the file browser
-3. Click the **Resume** button (▶️) in the preview pane on the right
+2. Click the **Resume** button (▶️) in the preview pane on the right
-4. See it running with live data!
+3. See it running with live data!

 ## Quick Start